exceptionless/Website/content/docs/clients/custom-clients/index.md

 #### data

 This is the most flexible of the properties that you send into Exceptionless.
-It is a disctionary object containing key/value pairs of any bits of information you want.
+It is a dictionary object containing key/value pairs of any bits of information you want.
 That said, there are some know keys that will help Exceptionless better display information in this data dictionary:

 `@error` - this indicates to Exceptionless that the event is an error.
 We will handle the event as such.
 `@simple_error` - this, like @error, indicates that the event is in an error.
 However, a simple error is less complex and the event object itself fits more neatly into what we've defined here so far.